The Definitive Metal VS Shingle Comparison Guide You’ve Been Looking For!

 Metal roofing, on the other hand, can increase your home’s value by up to 6%.
 It will also make selling your home much easier, as it will make your home more attractive both aesthetically and from a cost standpoint to your prospective buyers.

 The True Cost of a Metal Roof vs Shingle Roof

-While the installation cost of a metal roof will always be more, there are many “hidden costs” with shingle roofs that might make you want to invest in a metal roof now.
-Hidden fastener metal roofing, like Matterhorn and Standing seam roofs, are definitely more cost-effective in the long term than shingles or other types of low cost metal roofing, due to them having the longest life span.
+While the installation cost of metal will always be more, there are many “hidden costs” with shingle roofs that might make you want to invest in metal now.
+Hidden fastener metal, like Matterhorn and Standing seam roofs, are definitely more cost-effective in the long term than shingles or other types of low cost metal, due to these hidden fastener systems having the longest life span.

-Be sure to assess both your short and long-term situation when deciding the best roof for you.
+Be sure to assess both your short and long-term situation when deciding the roof system is best for you.